typpo/google-charts-node/README.md

 For a more detailed walkthrough, see [Server-side image rendering for Google Charts](https://quickchart.io/documentation/google-charts-image-server/) on QuickChart.

+## Upgrade Notes

+If your application passes Puppeteer options you pass to `render` method, make sure they are compatible with [Puppeteer 23.10.1](https://github.com/puppeteer/puppeteer/tree/puppeteer-v23.10.1).

 ## Setup

 This project is [available on NPM](https://www.npmjs.com/package/google-charts-node).